College of Education and Human Development

 Department of Curriculum and Instruction

-Social studies education MEd and teaching license
+Master’s in social studies education (MEd) for teaching license

-12
+Only 12 months

 Full-time